 Light sleep is the transitional stage between wakefulness and sleep.
-In this stage, you shift in and out of consciousness and lose a sense of time and place.
 Sleep onset—the process of falling asleep—takes place during this stage.

 You’ll spend half of your total sleep in this stage, as the brain activity slows down from waking levels.
 The body also relaxes physically, as heart rate and breathing decrease.
 Light sleep is a state of full but not deep sleep, and it is still easy to wake from this stage.

 Deep sleep, also known as slow-wave sleep, typically accounts for 10-20 percent of your total sleep time, depending on your age During this stage, brain waves slow considerably.
 Heart rate and breathing slow, blood pressure lowers, muscles relax, and it becomes difficult to wake up.

 Deep sleep is a critical time for physical restoration.
 Repair occurs at the cellular level, restoring strength and function to tissue, muscle, and organs throughout the body.
 During these sleep stages, the body also turns its attention to restoring function to the immune system.